JiashengWu/DEN_Downloader2/README.md

 ## Usage
 1. Log in to DEN, and open the page of your lecture video
-2. Under the video, right click `Android/IOS` button, then select `Copy Link Address`
+2. Under the video, right click `Android/IOS`, then select `Copy Link Address`
 3. Download [`den.py`](https://raw.githubusercontent.com/JiashengWu/DEN_Downloader2/master/den.py) to a local directory
 4. Open a Terminal, `cd` to your directory, then run `python den.py [LINK_ADDRESS]`
 5. Wait and be patient :-)